nvimdev/guard.nvim/README.md

 ## guard.nvim

 Async formatting and linting utility for neovim.
-I personally don't like the way that third party formatters and linters have to be requested via the lsp interface.
-Why add another process in the middle.
-There is a proverb in China called **Paint a snake with feet**.
-It's making lsp dumber 👿

 ## Features